ProfileCreator/Configuration-Profile-Reference/markdown/Active Directory Payload.md

 In macOS 10.9 and later, a configuration profile can be used to configure macOS to join an Active Directory (AD) domain.
 Advanced AD options available via Directory Utility or the `dsconfigad` command line tool can also be set using a configuration profile, following this procedure:

-1 Start with an macOS Directory payload, created in Profile Manager.
+1 Start with a macOS Directory payload, created in Profile Manager.

 2 Save and download the profile so you can edit it manually.